Sobolev space theory and H\"older estimates for the stochastic partial differential equations on conic and polygonal domains

-\begin{remark} In Definition \ref{first spaces} and Theorem \ref{embedding} the ranges of $\theta$ and $\Theta$ are open, but certain restrictions will be needed later for our regularity results on equation \eqref{stochastic parabolic equation}.
-It turns out that the admissible range of $\theta$ for our Sobolev-regularity theory of equation \eqref{stochastic parabolic equation} is affected by \emph{the shape of the conic domain} $\cD=\cD(\cM)$, the uniform parabolicity of the diffusion coefficients, the space dimension $d$, and the summability parameter $p$.
-On the the hand, the admissible range of $\Theta$ depends only on $d$ and $p$, that is, we assume
+\begin{remark} Theorems \ref{banach} and \ref{embedding} hold for any $\theta, \Theta\in \bR$, but certain restrictions will be given later for our main results, Theorems \ref{main result} and \ref{main result-random}.
+Actually the admissible range of $\theta$ for our Sobolev-regularity theory of equation \eqref{stochastic parabolic equation} is affected by \emph{the shape of} $\cD=\cD(\cM)$, the uniform parabolicity of the leading coefficients, the space dimension $d$, and the summability parameter $p$.
+On the the hand, the admissible range of $\Theta$ depends only on $d$ and $p$, that is,

-Actually condition \eqref{eqn 8.10.114} is used for the heat equation $u_t=\Delta u+f$ on a half space and it is sharp (see \cite{Krylov 1999-1}).
-Our regularity theory also holds under the same condition on $\Theta$, and we believe this is because the parameter $\Theta$ controls the behavior of solutions near the boundary points away from the vertex, and near such points conic domains just look like a half space.
-What interests us, compared with the result of deterministic equation on conic domain in \cite{ConicPDE}, is that the range of $\theta$ does not need to be narrowed down for our stochastic parabolic equation. \end{remark}